 Your academic adviser is found in LionPATH and Starfish.
 In your LionPATH Student Center, click on Academics and your assigned adviser should appear in the middle, at the bottom of the page.
 In Starfish, view your Success Network and they will be denoted with "Assigned Adviser."

 You will first need to meet with your assigned academic adviser to determine if a change is appropriate.
 Once you have met with your adviser and they have input advising notes in Starfish, you can initiate the change of campus process in LionPATH.
 Students can submit their request in LionPATH.
 The request will then be processed and you will receive notification whether it is approved or denied.
 Your campus change request is to be completed the semester before the change is to occur.

 - Using Update Campus—https://tutorials.lionpath.psu.edu/public/S_UpdateCampus/

 How do I change my adviser?

-Where can I find my degree audit or recommended academic plan?
+Where can I find my degree audit?